Landscaping ProjectsLaying Paving Slabs on Soil – How-to Guide

 Using sharp sand comes with certain benefits:

 Because of its small grains structure, building sand doesn’t have such features and qualities.
 Besides, it breaks fast and easily.
 Compared to building sand, sharp sand lasts much longer.
+If you would like to know more, visit our in-depth “Building vs. Sharp Sand” blog article.

 So, if you want to avoid patio demolition, don’t replace sharp sand with building sand.